Impact of microcredit: Empowerment of women

 Microcredit has been directed at women because it was believed that, compared to men, they are better clients of microfinance institutions and that women's access to microcredit has more desirable development outcomes, since women tend to spend more money on basic needs compared to men.
 Microcredit has also been promoted as a tool to empower women.
 Early studies tended to confirm this positive picture.
 For example, a 1996 study in Bangladesh claims that the "success" of reaching women with microcredit was "highly impressive", but also notes that loans are often given over to male relatives or husbands.
 Only in a minority of cases there was an increase in domestic violence for women who did not get the loan or had to wait a long time to get the loan.
 The study also showed that women are more likely to retain control over their loans in traditional women’s work like livestock rearing that are considered "women's work".
 The President of Grameen Foundation USA suggested in 2005, based on a review of various studies, that "there is strong evidence that female clients are empowered".
 It also found that "even in cases when women take but do not use the loan themselves, they and their families benefit more than if the loan had gone directly to their husbands".

 However, a 2008 study of microcredit programs in Bangladesh found that women often act merely as collection agents for their husbands and sons, such that the men spend the money themselves while women are saddled with the credit risk.
 The bigger the size of the loan, the more women lose control.
 For example, a study in Bangladesh showed that women have 100% control over loans that are smaller than 1000 Taka but only 46% of control if the loan is bigger than 4,000 Taka.
 A study in India showed that women may be put under pressure by their male relatives to join a credit group and indebt themselves.
 A study in Bangladesh showed that microcredit increases dowries, with women forced at times to take microcredit loans as the only means to pay these increased dowries for their daughters.
 The first randomized evaluation of the introduction of microcredit, carried out in Hyderabad in India, found no impact on women's decision-making.

 One scientist argues that empowerment cannot be given to women by (mostly male) development practitioners in the form of loans, since empowerment is a self-directed process.
 More female employees should be hired by microfinance institutions, and male staff should be trained in gender awareness.

-Based on the evidence of the two rigorous evaluations in India and in Manila, Nicolas Kristof concludes that "there is no evidence that microcredit has any effect on (...) women’s empowerment."
+Based on the evidence of the two evaluations in India and in Manila, Nicolas Kristof concludes that "there is no evidence that microcredit has any effect on ... women's empowerment."